tgiuse/Obsidian-Notes/Green Computing/Theory from the practical part.md

 1. **Multi-task learning** extends transfer learning principles by training single models to perform multiple related tasks simultaneously.
 These models feature shared early layers that process data in common ways, followed by task-specific layers that handle the unique requirements of each task.
 This architecture enables models to learn general features useful across all tasks while maintaining specialized capabilities for specific applications.
 2. **Feature extraction** represents a focused application of transfer learning where pre-trained models extract meaningful features from new data.
 These extracted features then serve as input for specialized models designed for specific tasks.
 The process leverages neural networks' ability to automatically identify important data characteristics, applying only the pre-trained first and intermediate layers that contain generalizable knowledge while adapting the final layers for new tasks.
 3. **Fine-tuning** goes beyond simple feature extraction by continuing the training process on domain-specific datasets.
 This technique proves particularly valuable when source and target tasks differ significantly, as it allows the model to adapt its learned representations to new domains.
 Most large language models today excel at general tasks but require fine-tuning to achieve optimal performance on specific applications.

+There are two main applications for Transfer Learning: